carlslatter16/HumanPassFuzzer/README.md

  * Python3 (sudo apt-get install python3)

 ## Notice:
 May be slow / unstable for longer words (Good!)
 Also, recursion limits may have to be altered for some use cases (Added risk).
+Running multiple times if error can help generate the full list.

  ## To-Do:
  * Symbol : number order switch for extra combination